wilsonmar/Salesforce/README.md

 * Documents shared on local file directories
 * Time-intensive, manual steps

+I think Salesforce provides an easy and fast way to create apps.

+  * Free development environment (no 7 day trials)
+  * Integrations
+  * Free, full-featured copy of the Salesforce1 Platform
+  * Develop apps with clicks or code
+  * Fine-grained access control
+  * highly scalable
+  * API-first to integrate anything with everything
+  * Use popular UI frameworks like Bootstrap, JQuery and more

 Technologically:

   * The <strong>declarative</strong> aspects of the platform is why the company's main number is 800.NO-SOFTWARE.

     It has CRUD style security permissions model.
 Learn this first.